gkatsikas/onos/apps/metron/README.md

 app activate metron
 ```

-Alternatively, you can activate Metron from the [Applications tab][onos-ui-apps] of the ONOS UI.
+Alternatively, you can activate Metron from the Applications tab of the ONOS UI.
 The name of the application is: ''Metron NFV Controller''.